• Free shipping on all orders

 Temperature

-On top of all that, there’s then the freezing temperature of sherbet to consider.
+On top of all that, there’s the freezing temperature of sherbet to consider.
 While watching videos of cats getting brain freeze when licking ice cream might seem funny, in reality, it’s uncomfortable and even painful for most cats.

 Experts aren’t sure if cats are experiencing brain freeze or if it might be the extreme cold hitting their teeth, which can be pretty painful if they have gum disease.
 Either way, you certainly don’t want to unintentionally (or intentionally) cause your cat any pain or discomfort.